dhruvparmar2310/React/README.md

     }

     changeMessage(){
         //calling setState() method, which accepts an object, which is nothing but new state of the component.
-It has can have two parameters, first will accept the object and another will be `callback` function. this.setState({
+It can have two parameters, first will accept the object and another will be `callback` function. this.setState({
             message: 'Thank you for Subscibing...'
         })